 To compare different offerings and price points, NAPA’s website has good information about its various policy offerings to make sure you choose an affordable, high-quality insurance plan that meets your company’s needs.

 NAPA’s varied insurance offerings are specifically tailored to meet the needs of insurance agents and agencies, along with other financial professionals like financial planners and investment advisors.
 NAPA is not included in J.D.
 Power’s insurance satisfaction ratings, but underwriter CNA has performed well in the Large Commercial Insurer category in past years.
-NAPA does hold a spotless A+ BBB rating, suggesting that NAPA treats its customers fairly and ethically.
+NAPA does hold an A- BBB rating, suggesting that NAPA treats its customers fairly and ethically.

 NAPA is another provider whose policies are underwritten by CNA Financial.
 CNA Financial boasts strong ratings with the credit ratings agencies, including an A (Excellent) rating with A.M.
 Best, an A+ (Strong) rating with Standard & Poor’s, and an A2 rating from Moody’s.